drclaw1394/perl-socket-more/README.md

     my $string=sock_to_string($type);
 ```

-Returns a string label representing `$type`.
-For example, calling with the
+Returns a string label representing a socket type `$type`.
+For example,
-integer constant SOCK\_STREAM, will return a string `"SOCK_STREAM"`
+calling with the integer constant `SOCK_STREAM`, will return a string
+`"SOCK_STREAM"`

 ## string\_to\_sock